-The focus of the project with Netmore was to realise a complete integration between the Terranova smart metering platform (TAMM) and their Network Server LoRa, in order to ensure maximum efficiency of all processes involved in the telemetering and telemanagement of smart meters, starting from their master census to the collection of the measurement.
-Therefore, three communication flows between TAMM and the NS LoRa Netmore were set up and managed: measurement flow, remote management flow, and registry flow.
+The focus of the project with Netmore was to achieve complete integration between Terranova's smart metering platform and their LoRa Network Server, ensuring maximum efficiency in all processes involved in the remote measurement and management of smart meters, from their census to data collection.
+Three communication flows were created and managed between our smart metering and the Netmore LoRa NS: measurement flow, remote management flow, and census flow.

-The measurement flow was implemented using the MQTT protocol and allows the NS LoRa Netmore to receive all the data that the smart meter sends, in this flow the owner of the data is the NS LoRa and TAMM takes care of receiving the data, deciphering it, interpreting it and normalising it so that it can be used by the distribution company operator, or send it to an external software with an Application 2 Application interface.
+The measurement flow was implemented using the MQTT protocol and allows receiving all the data that the smart meter sends from the Netmore LoRa NS.
+In this flow, the data owner is the Netmore LoRa NS, and TAMM handles receiving, decrypting, interpreting, and normalizing the data to make it usable for the distribution company operator or send it to external software with an Application 2 Application interface.

-The remote management flow was implemented with WebAPI technology, it allows requests and commands to be forwarded to the smart meters thus enabling remote management.
+The remote management flow was implemented with WebAPI technology, allowing requests and commands to be forwarded to the smart meters, enabling remote management.

-The registry flow, also realised with WebAPI technology, makes the provisioning process more efficient by managing all devices from a single interface, that of TAMM, and avoiding the need to register them on both TAMM and NS and by guaranteeing a more secure management of communication keys.
-In this way, TAMM stores the master data and security keys and 'passes' only the information it needs for network management to NS LoRa Netmore.
-The flow also provides all the functions for creating, modifying, replacing and removing master data.
+The census flow, also implemented with WebAPI technology, streamlines the provisioning process by managing all devices from a single interface, that of our smart metering platform.
+In this way, the Meter Data Management stores census information and security keys and "passes" to the Netmore LoRa NS only the information necessary for network management.
+The flow also provides all functionalities for creating, modifying, replacing, and removing census data.